jehna/wikigolf/README.md

 - All pages' metadata: https://dumps.wikimedia.your.org/fiwiki/latest/fiwiki-latest-page.sql.gz

-There's a script at [converter/](converter/) folder that downloads the data and streams it to .tsv files.
-You can then upload this tsv file to BigQuery.
+There's a script at [converter/](converter/) folder that downloads the data and streams it to .csv files.
+The `load_to_bigquery.sh` both loads the files and uploads the results to BigQuery.
+Note that you should have `bq` CLI client installed on your machine.

-### 2. Upload TSVs to BigQuery

-Next up create a new Google Cloud Storage bucket, and upload the CSV files there.
-Go to the [BigQuery Console](https://console.cloud.google.com/bigquery) and import the TSV files from Cloud Storage.

-This should result in two BigQuery tables: `wikigolf_fi.pagelinks` and `wikigolf_fi.pages`.

-### 3. Allow API access to BigQuery.
+### 2. Allow API access to BigQuery.

 Then create a Google Cloud IAM service account to fill in your .env file for keys you can find at [`.env-example`](.env-example).

 Remember to enable BigQuery API access from the console too!

-### 4. Start the dev server
+### 3. Start the dev server

 You can install the npm dependencies by running: